hVIVO is committed to protecting and respecting your privacy.

 STORAGE AND TRANSFER OF YOUR PERSONAL DATA

-You have a number of rights under data protection law in relation to the way we process your personal data, although these are not absolute and in some instances we may be unable to accept your request, in which case we will respond to you to explain why.
+Your rights under law are not absolute and in some instances we may be unable to accept your request, in which case we will respond to you to explain why.
 These are set out below.
 You may contact us using the details on our website (or by contacting us directly – details below) to exercise any of these rights and we will respond to any request received from you within one month from the date of the request.

 Please address any questions, comments and requests regarding our data processing practices to us in this way in the first instance.
 You can exercise any of the rights below by contacting us at at the above email address.